"Big Data" is more than a buzzword for CMOs these days. Understanding and using data is now an integral part of a CMO's job.

 What would be left, somewhat harshly speaking, are the less-qualified folks who employ point-and-click software that's abundantly available but has questionable accuracy in finding truly causal relationships.

-Essentially, you have to find someone who understands the math behind the automated calculations.
+Essentially, a good CMO marketing strategy means finding someone who understands the math behind the automated calculations.

 If it doesn't sound as if your organization is ready to attract and retain data scientists, there's an alternative solution: You can "rent" them.